reindertpelsma/WireguardP2P/README.md

 If the user is behind Symmetric NAT, meaning its external source port is randomized for every different UDP connection state, then the published endpoint of the user will not match with the endpoint the remote device needs, and the P2P will fail.
 It is not possible to establish P2P with symmetric NAT, other than brute forcing ports which is impractical.
 Symmetric NAT is pretty rare as most implementations will attempt to use the same external source port as chosen by the client (i.e Normal NAT), unless it conflicts with an existing state and only then it will randomize due to port collision resolution (like linux's iptables which many routers use under the hood).
 There are only a few implementations that always do port randomization by default thus Symmetric NAT, like Pfsense.

+It seems that cellular networks have the highest chance to use Symmetric NAT, enterprise networks have a moderate chance, while home networks have a very low chance.
+Here in the netherlands, Symmetric NAT seems to be rare on cellular.
+To find more about this topic, [read this useful paper](https://arxiv.org/pdf/2311.04658).

 If the remote device is behind a router that uses port randomization but its consistent across multiple UDP connections, then P2P will still fail.
 If only the client is behind such a NAT, then the connection just succeeds, as it is not a requirement that the ListeningPort matches the port the python scripts registers.
 This is therefore extremely rare, and most implementations either just keep the source port or randomize it for every state.

 If the remote device or client does NOT have NAT but is still behind a firewall that blocks inbound connections, for example in networks where clients directly get a public IPv4 assigned, then in that case you are lucky as P2P have even a higher chance to succeed.
 You do not need any extra configuration on clients or remote device for networks without NAT.